mindsdb/mindsdb-docs-old/mindsdb-docs/docs/scout/Predictors.md

 # Predictors

 The Predictor, in MindsDB’s words, means the machine learning model.
 In this dashboard, you will train the models from the Datasources.

+#### How to train Predictor?

+MindsDB SCout offers two options for Predictor training:

-The available options are to Upload the already existing model or Train a New one.
+* Upload the already existing model.
+* Train a new one.

 ![Predictors](/assets/scout/predictors.png)